Dentist Contract Lawyer | Attorney Review of Dental Contract | Dentists

 - Review of your proposed dental agreement

-- Phone consultation with Attorney Robert Chelle reviewing the dentistry contract term by term
+- Phone consultation with one of our attorneys, reviewing the dentistry contract term by term

 - Follow up with a summary of the needed clarifications